josswe26/noplast/README.md

 **Epic 6 - Product Admin**

-* As a site admin, I want to be able to add and update and products.
+* As a site admin, I want to be able to add and update products.

 * As a site admin, I want to be able to remove product no longer available.